-In the first post I described the sequencer, a circuit that provided discrete timing signals to space operations apart.
-In the second post I mentioned the Timing matrix that was run by these signals and orchestrated a dance of control signals in time.
+In the first post, I described the sequencer, a circuit that provided discrete timing signals to space operations apart.
+In the second post, I mentioned the Timing matrix that was run by these signals and orchestrated the dance of control signals in time.

 This article is about making it all alive and kicking within an FPGA solution.

-To make that happen, we need to design a simple "board" that contains our CPU, add some ROM (to hold the boot code), RAM (for the stack) and, well, let's pick an UART as the simplest IO we can implement and to let the design expresses itself through it!
+To make that happen, we need to design a simple "board" that contains our CPU, add some ROM (to hold the boot code), RAM (for the stack), and, well, let's pick a UART as the simplest IO we can implement and to let the design expresses itself through it!

 This project is hosted on GitHub: https://github.com/gdevic/A-Z80.

 The folder "host" contains a definition of a board described here.